Peptide Therapy · Physician-Led

 On Request · Sexual Health

-A melanocortin receptor agonist for low libido in both men and women, used selectively when desire is the primary concern and hormone optimization alone has not closed the gap.
-Prescribed only when specifically indicated — never by default.
+A centrally acting libido peptide for low libido in both men and women, used selectively when desire is the primary concern and hormone optimization alone has not closed the gap.
+Prescribed only when specifically indicated — never by default, and only where lawful.

 Best fit: ask Dr. Hare during your visit if libido is a priority concern.